zoezk195/lisk-auto/readme.md

    privkey1
    privkey2
    ```
-   if you want to use proxy, add proxy in `proxy.txt` with thiw format:
+   if you want to use proxy, add proxy in `proxy.txt` with this format:
    ```
    proxy1
    proxy2